JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ```
 DIM dws AS DWSTRING = "abacadabra"
 PRINT wstrExtract(dws, "cad")
-' Output: aba - match on "cad"
+' Output: "aba" - match on "cad"
 ```
 *wszMatchStr* can specify a list of single characters, enclosed between [], to be searched for individually, a match on any one of which will cause the extract operation to be performed up to that character.
 ```
 DIM dws AS DWSTRING = "abacadabra"
 PRINT wstrExtract(dws, "[dr]")
-' Output: abaca - match on "d"
+' Output: "abaca" - match on "d"
 ```
 ```
 DIM dwsText AS DWSTRING = "blah blah text between parentheses) blah blah"